-The AudA example (1.7 above) demonstrates how difficult it is to locate information regarding current NASHRP member organisations, and former members who have failed to meet NASHRP standards.
-This begs the question, what benefits in accountability are offered by NASRHP membership?
+Information regarding NASHRP member organisations (including any who may have failed to meet NASHRP standards) begs the question, what benefits in accountability are offered by NASRHP membership?

 LIMITATION: A membership body that provides limited transparency regarding the probity standards maintained by its membership base provides little to no assurance.
 In effect, it is limited to function as a ‘rubber stamp’, rather than wielding any real influence over membership conduct.